If you need urgent NHS mental health support, call our Mental Health Central Access Point.

 24/7 free helpline for people of all ages in Leicester, Leicestershire and Rutland

-As well as our 24-hour helpline, we have started to open crisis cafes.
-These are drop in centres for anyone to come and talk to us about their mental health – no appointment needed.
-There will be 25 cafes eventually and they will be spread across Leicester, Leicestershire and Rutland.
+The crisis cafes are part of Leicestershire Partnership NHS Trust’s local support for people who need immediate help with their mental health.
+The cafes are drop in centres for anyone to come and talk to us about their mental health – no appointment needed.
+We have supportive, trained staff who can listen and provide the practical support you need.
+There will eventually be 25 cafes serving local communities across Leicester, Leicestershire and Rutland.

 If you are deaf and have urgent mental health needs, you can use the NHS 111 British Sign Language service available here: https://interpreternow.co.uk/nhs111